filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/FAQs/index.md

 - `api.hyperspace.node.glif.io/rpc/v1`
 - `api.zondax.ch/fil/node/hyperspace/rpc/v1`

-#### How do I install a node on the Hyperspace testnet?

-Factor8, the team that runs the Hyperspace testnet, has a [guide on how to spin up a Lotus node on the Hyperspace testnet](https://kb.factor8.dev/docs/filecoin/testnets/hyperspace).

 #### What is the difference between the FVM and Bacalhau

 They are synergistic.
 Compute over data solutions such as [Bacalhau](https://github.com/filecoin-project/bacalhau) can use the FVM.